Magic Circle – How & Why it Works

 Setting up crochet magic circle.

-Image 3: Now, wrap the yarn back over the front of your fingers, making sure to cross the yarn over the original tail of the yarn.
+Image 3: Now, with your palm facing you, wrap the yarn back over the back of your fingers, making sure to cross the yarn over the original tail of the yarn.
 This will create an “X”.

 Image 4: Wrap the yarn back over the top of your pointer finger and toward the top of your knuckles.